-Bathing and dressing your baby might not seem like a daunting task until you try it.
-Squirming 8-pound wiggle worms can be slippery when wet and worse still you might not feel comfortable holding on to her tightly to help maneuver her during bathing.
-While you can and should use a product designed to make bathing baby easier, it can still be challenging to know how and when to use them and exactly what aspects you should concentrate on when getting baby clean.
-For a quick break down read on:
+Bathing and dressing your baby may not seem like a daunting task until you try it.
+Yes, your sweet baby can be quite a slippery wiggle worm when wet, and it may take time to feel comfortable maneuvering them during bathing.
+While you can and should use a product designed to make bathing a baby easier, it may be challenging to know how and when to use them and exactly what aspects you should consider when getting your baby clean.
+For a quick breakdown, including tips and advice, read on:

-First, you don't need to bathe the baby every day.
-A few times a week or every other day is probably good enough considering that your baby is getting a quick clean up after every diaper changes and feeding anyway.
-If your baby has any special needs, you might need to bath them more often or pay particular attention to certain areas, so ask your pediatrician what schedule might be best for your baby.
+- Frequency of Bathing - You don't need to bathe your baby every day.
+A few times a week or every other day is probably good enough considering that your baby is getting a quick clean-up after every diaper change and feeding anyway.
+If your baby has any special needs, you might need to bathe them more often or pay particular attention to certain areas, so ask your pediatrician what schedule might be best for your baby.

-- Choose a safe location for bath time.
-This location might be a specific baby tub that is independent of your standard tub, or it could be an insert that goes inside your tub.
+- Location - Choose a safe location for bath time.
+This location may be a specific baby tub that is independent of your standard tub, or it could be an insert that goes inside your tub.